-FOR THE RECORD: NICS & PUBLIC SAFETY
+FOR THE RECORD: SAFETY

-Each year, more than 114,000 people are shot in the United States, 33,000 of them fatally.
+In 2015, there were more than 121,000 shootings in the United States, of which over 36,000 were fatal.
 Worse yet, we know too many of these tragedies are preventable.
 The National Instant Criminal Background Check System, or NICS, helps keep guns out of the hands of dangerous people-one of the most effective ways of preventing deadly shootings.